 As Muslims, we all know that Allah ﺳﺒﺤﺎﻧﻪ ﻭ ﺗﻌﺎﻟﻰ put us on this earth to worship Him.
 Therefore, its Muslim aim in life should not be limited to working to death in pursuit of a higher status and a bigger net worth.
 After all, this life is only temporary.

-The fact remains, however, that one does need to pursue a halal income to provide for oneself and family.
+The fact remains, however, that one does need to pursue a halal income to provide for oneself and one’s family.
 Allah ﺳﺒﺤﺎﻧﻪ ﻭ ﺗﻌﺎﻟﻰ is ar-Razzaq, the Provider, but we still need to do our part as the bills aren’t going to pay themselves, and food won’t magically appear on our tables.

 For starters, we should only pursue income strictly from halal means.
 Be wary of engaging in jobs or businesses that sell haram products, such as alcohol or interest-based securities.